Gambling addiction treatment begins with recognizing the problem

-As is typical of other addictions, the biggest step to overcoming this disorder is realizing that you have a disorder.
+As is typical of other addictions, the biggest step to overcoming this disorder is realizing you have a problem.
 Gambling addiction is also known as:

 - Gambling disorder

 - Pathological gambling

 And there are three types of gamblers:

 - The professional gambler